Nostradamus in popular culture: World Trade Center prophecy hoax

 As it turns out, the first four lines were indeed written before the attacks, but by a Canadian graduate student named Neil Marshall as part of a research paper in 1997.
 The research paper included this poem as an illustrative example of how the validity of prophecies is often exaggerated.
-For example, the phrases "City of God" (New York has never held the title of "City of Angels"), "great thunder" (this could apply to many disasters), "Two brothers" (many things come in pairs), and "the great leader will succumb" are so vague as to be meaningless.
+For example, the phrases "City of God" (New York has never held the title, unlike how for instance Los Angeles is nicknamed the "City of Angels"; some versions of the text thus outright use "City of York" or "the New City"), "great thunder" (this could apply to many disasters), "Two brothers" (many things come in pairs), and "the great leader will succumb" are so vague as to be meaningless.
 The fifth line was added by an anonymous Internet user, completely ignoring the fact that Nostradamus wrote his Propheties in rhymed four-line decasyllables called quatrains.
 Nostradamus also never referred to a "third big war".

 Psy hoax

 Towards mid-December 2012, an internet hoax related to South Korean singer and rapper Psy being one of the Four Horsemen of the Apocalypse was widely circulated around social media platforms.
 The hoax text, purportedly written by Nostradamus in 1503, is as follows: